Returning to Ireland - Buying a house - Crowe Ireland

 Local Property Tax

-A second tax to consider is Local Property Tax (“LPT”).
-This is an annual charge on all residential properties in Ireland which came into effect in 2013.
-The amount of LPT due in 2019 will be based on the value declared for the property and the LPT rate applied by the Local Authority where the property is located.
-There is an exemption from LPT for new properties purchased between 1 January 2013 and 31 October 2019 until the end of 2019.
+A second tax to consider is Local Property Tax (LPT).
+This is an annual charge on all residential properties in Ireland.
+The amount of LPT due in 2025 will be based on the on valuation of your property as at 1 November 2021, which determines the LPT rate applied by the local authority where the property is located.

 If you have any questions about returning to Ireland or any other personal tax issues, please contact a member of our tax team.